RNM-Org/G2-language-genie/README.md

 ### Navigation

 <details>
-    <summary><b>Show instructions</b></summary>
+    <summary><b>Show instructions</b></summary><br>

     1. Accessing the website:
-        * Open your web browser and navigate to the URL of the hosted website.
+        - Open your web browser and navigate to the URL of the hosted website.
-        * The main page of the website will be displayed.
+        - The main page of the website will be displayed.

     2. Uploading the handwritten text image:
-        * On the page, locate the "Choose file" button.
+        - On the page, locate the "Choose file" button.
-        * Click on the "Choose file" button to open the file selection window.
+        - Click on the "Choose file" button to open the file selection window.
-        * Browse your computer to find the handwritten text image file that you want to process.
+        - Browse your computer to find the handwritten text image file that you want to process.
-        * Select the file and click "Open" to initiate the upload process.
+        - Select the file and click "Open" to initiate the upload process.

     3. Performing handwriting recognition:
-        * Locate the "Predict" button on the main page.
+        - Locate the "Predict" button on the main page.
-        * Click on the "Predict" button to initiate the handwriting recognition process.
+        - Click on the "Predict" button to initiate the handwriting recognition process.
-        * Wait for the system to process the uploaded image and recognize the handwritten text.
+        - Wait for the system to process the uploaded image and recognize the handwritten text.
-        * Once the recognition process is completed, the recognized text will be displayed on the screen.
+        - Once the recognition process is completed, the recognized text will be displayed on the screen.

     4. Translating the recognized text:
-        * Locate the "Translate to French/Spanish" button on the main page.
+        - Locate the "Translate to French/Spanish" button on the main page.
-        * Click on the "Translate to French/Spanish" button to initiate the translation process.
+        - Click on the "Translate to French/Spanish" button to initiate the translation process.
-        * The system will use the selected translation language to translate the recognized text.
+        - The system will use the selected translation language to translate the recognized text.
-        * Once the translation process is completed, the translated text will be displayed on the screen.
+        - Once the translation process is completed, the translated text will be displayed on the screen.

-    - Note:
+    Note:
-        * The Choose file button opens up a window for the user to select an image file from their device.
+        - The Choose file button opens up a window for the user to select an image file from their device.
 Upon choosing a file, the file name with extension will be displayed for the user to confirm they’ve chosen the desired file.
         * The Predict button gives the user the text contained within the image as an output.
         * Translate to French / Translate to Spanish buttons invoke the translation models in the program and show the translated output.